rothiotome/godot-very-simple-twitch/README.md

 To send chat messages you can use the ``VerySimpleTwitch.send_chat_message("Hello world")`` static method.
 Sending chat messages is only available when you use OAuth connection method with a Token that has writting permissions.

 ## Editor Docks
-Godot Very Simple Twitch count among the tools two docks.
-One located at the bottom panel called *Very Simple Twitch* and one at the right called *VSTChatDock*.
-Each one is used for a specific feature:
+Godot Very Simple Twitch has two docks.
+One at the bottom called Very Simple Twitch and one at the right called VSTChatDock.
+Each is used for a specific function:

-* Very Simple Twitch (**WIP**) -> Is used primary for change the settings
+* Very Simple Twitch (**WIP**) -> Used primarily for changing settings.
-* VSTChatDock -> Used as a test connection with twitch and a twitch channel.
-All the messages from channel are displayed as the example but in the editor ;)
+* VSTChatDock -> Used as a test connection with Twitch and one Twitch channel.
+All messages from the channel are displayed in the editor ;)

 ### Very Simple Twitch
 WIP

 ### VST Chat Dock
-As it's metioned above VST Chat Dock is a connection to twitch channel chat where all the messages are displayed in the editor.
-This is usefull for testing proposes to your project because you can see easily what and when you are getting the messages.
+As mentioned above, VST Chat Dock is a connection to the Twitch channel chat where all messages are displayed in the editor.
+This is useful for testing your project as it allows you to easily visualize what and when you are getting the messages.

-If you are a godot streamer, you can read you community at the same window you code.
+If you are a Godot streamer, you can read your chat in the same window you are coding in.

 ####  Usage

-Just add the plugin as always.
-Navigate to Project -> Plugins -> Very simple twitch chat -> Enable and see at the right dock a new tab with the name "VstChatDock".
-Write the name of a channel and click connect.
-The messages will show as soon as the plugin will connect.
+Just add and activate the plugin as explained in the installation instructions, install the plugin as usual and you'll see a new tab in the right dock named "VstChatDock".
+Type in the name of a channel and click connect.
+You will see the messages as soon as the plugin connects.

 ####  Features
--   The chat is ONLY in anonymous mode, so you don't need any token or something like that.
-Only the name of the channel
+-   The chat works ONLY in anonymous mode, so you don't need any authorization token, just the channel name.
 -   There is a limit for saved messages.
-By default are 50 messages
+Default is 50 messages, but it can be changed in the editor settings (TBI)
--   You can wipe all chat messages
+-   You can delete all chat messages

-####  Modifications
-You can change the amount of messages saved by changing **MAX_MESSAGES** constant located at *addons/very-simple-twtich/chat/vst_chat_dock.gd*

-Also you can change the dock scenes and the line message.
-The  files are *vst_chat_dock* and *vst_chat_dock_line* located in the chat folder.
-ATM just be carefull with the node paths :)

 ## FAQ and Troubleshooting
 ### Change Settings